Patterns

 SETPATTERN PATTERN SETBGPATTERN BGPATTERN

-In this section, you will learn about commands to use patterns, both for the turtle’s pen and the background of the drawing canvas.
+In this section, you will learn about commands to use patterns, both for the turtle’s pen and for the background of the drawing canvas.

 SETPATTERN number